ckcherry23/ckcherry23.github.io/content/projects/Reache.md

 showInProjects: true
 ---

-A simple and easy-to-use command line interface (CLI) app for contacts and meetings management built with Java.
+A simple and easy-to-use command line interface (CLI) app for contacts and meetings management.